-On December 31st 1967 the Green Bay Packers met the Dallas Cowboys in the NFC championship.
-Kick off temperature in Green Bay was -15 degrees Fahrenheit with a wind chill of -44 degrees Fahrenheit.
-After finding his car frozen and dead from the cold Packers player Willie Wood was quoted saying that "Its just too cold to play, They're going to call this game off."
+On December 31st, 1967, the Green Bay Packers met the Dallas Cowboys in the NFC championship.
+Kick off temperature in Green Bay was -15 degrees Fahrenheit with a wind chill of -44°F. After finding his car frozen and dead from the cold Packers player Willie Wood was quoted saying, "It's just too cold to play.
+They're going to call this game off."
 He was wrong.
 It went on to be one of the coldest games every played in the NFL.

 The heating system for the turf was malfunctioning, allowing moisture to remain of the turf.
 This caused the field to freeze.
-The University of Wisconsin's marching band was to perform at the game, but the instruments were freezing to the player's lips and many band members suffered hypothermia.
-In addition to the frozen field the heating coils on the sidelines did not work int he extreme cold.
-After blowing the metal whistle to start the game the official had to peel the whistle from his lips, causing them to bled.
-Frank Gifford was one of the announcers for the game was while on air said "I'm going to take a bite of my coffee'.
+The University of Wisconsin's marching band was able to perform at the game, but the instruments froze to the player's lips and many band members suffered hypothermia.
+In addition to the frozen field, the heating coils on the sidelines did not work in the extreme cold.
+After blowing the metal whistle to start the game, an official had to peel the whistle from his lips, causing them to bleed.
+Frank Gifford, one of the announcers for the game, said, on air, "I'm going to take a bite of my coffee."

-After this game Green Bay became known as the Frozen Tundra.
-Of course, Lambeau field really isn't a Frozen Tundra any more.
-The current eating system under the field is one of the most advanced in the NFL and prevents the ground from freezing, even in the sub zero temperatures common in Green Bay.
+After this game, Green Bay became known as the Frozen Tundra.
+Of course, Lambeau Field really isn't a frozen tundra any more.
+The current heating system under the field is one of the most advanced in the NFL and prevents the ground from freezing, even in the subzero temperatures common in Green Bay.

 The Green Bay Packers have won 13 championships since forming in 1919.
 That is more than any other team in the NFL.
-Of those championship titles 4 are Super Bowl wins.
+Of those championship titles, four are Super Bowl wins.
 The Packers have an impressive 4-5 record in the Super Bowl, which (aside from teams that have only gone once and won) is among the most impressive in the NFL.

 The Green Bay Packers are the only team in the NFL owned by the fans.
-There have been 5 stock sales in the history of the team.
-At the first sale you could buy a share for $5 and sales totaled at $5000.
-The most recent sale, in 2011, shares were $250 a share and sales totaled 64 million.
+There have been five stock sales in the history of the team.
+At the first sale, you could buy a share for $5 and sales totaled at $5,000.
+The most recent sale, in 2011, shares were $250 a share and sales totaled $64 million.

-The term cheesehead was first used in 1987 as an insult, however in 1994 Packers fans fully embraced the nickname and used it to their advantage.
-Today many Packers fans wear a block of cheese on their heads for games.
+The term "cheesehead" was first used in 1987 as an insult, however in 1994, Packers fans fully embraced the nickname.
+Today, many Packers fans wear a block of cheese on their heads for games.

 The Lambeau Leap